LabeliaLabs/referentiel-evaluation-dsrc/assessment_framework_eng.md

 **[Model documentation]**

 An AI model is a complex object that can evolve over time.
-Tracing the stages of its development and evolution allows one to create a form of **model lifecycle**, which is a prerequisite for **reproducing or auditing** a model.
+Tracing the stages of its development and evolution allows one to create a **model lifecycle documentation**, which is a prerequisite for **reproducing or auditing** a model.
 Furthermore, using automatic systems based on models whose rules have been "learned" (and not defined and formalised) questions the way organisations operate.
 It seems essential to guarantee a clear chain of responsibility, of natural or legal persons, for each model.

 [_[⇧ back to the list of sections](#evaluation-framework-to-assess-the-maturity-of-an-organisation)_]
 [_[⇩ next section](#section-5---using-models-responsibly-and-in-confidence)_]

 ---

-Q4.1 : **"Lifecycle" of ML models**
+Q4.1 : **Lifecycle end-to-end documentation of ML models**
-Ensuring the traceability of all steps of the development of an AI model enables building up a form of **model lifecycle**.
+Ensuring the traceability of all steps of the development of an AI model enables building up a **model lifecycle documentation**.
 Within your organisation, a lifecycle documentation of models is fed and maintained within the framework of data science projects, throughout the phases of data collection, design, training, validation and exploitation of the predictive models:

 R4.1 :
 _(Type: single answer)_